leson207/ethereum-etl/DEV.md

+normlaize address - i mean the rest which not normalize yet? docker compose update python remove service? remember todo

+rename/ or other folder structure for repository

-normlaize address - i mean the rest which not normalize yet? docker compose update python remove service remember todo cache/precompute shortest path form weth to every token, even when add new, prefer token with highest liquid- i think i can do it my own since everything we need is bfs clickhouse repo operation nats operation use nats and clickhouse for export
+cache/precompute shortest path form weth to every token, even when add new, prefer token with highest liquid- i think i can do it my own since everything we need is bfs

+more log for storage(sqlite,ch,nats) operator script

 # Dev:
 - parse transfer with different topic kind (use the legacy function)
+- nats operation
+- clickhouse repo operation
+- use nats and clickhouse for export

 - larger scale
 - real time